-Seasonal analysis was performed considering winter as the period from December to February, while events spanning different seasons were assigned to the season when their intensity maximizes.
+- 155 role of advective processes in regulating SST in the area, likely associated with its proximity to the Gibraltar Strait.
+In contrast, the corresponding percentages for the decline phases show less spatial variability across all sub-regions, with only 15-20% of the examined declines found to be mainly driven by heat flux exchange (Fig. 2b). - Seasonal analysis was performed considering winter as the period from December to February, while events spanning different seasons were assigned to the season when their intensity maximizes.
 Most of the events were found to occur during summer, followed by spring, autumn and then winter.
-As expected, the magnitude of SST anomalies during MHWs varies among the seasons (e.g., Thoral et al., 2022), but the contribution of heat flux to their formation is consistently weaker during decline compared to onset phases throughout the year (Fig. 2f,g).

-Results suggest a greater contribution of heat flux exchange to the MHW evolution within warmer seasons (from an ocean perspective, i.e., summer and autumn) (Fig. 2f,g).
+As expected, the magnitude of SST anomalies during MHWs varies among the seasons (e.g., Thoral et al., 2022), but the contribution of heat flux to their formation is consistently weaker during decline compared to onset phases throughout the year (Fig. 2f,g). - 165 Results suggest a greater contribution of heat flux exchange to the MHW evolution within warmer seasons (from an ocean perspective, i.e., summer and autumn) (Fig. 2f,g).
 Autumn shows the highest percentage of events driven by Q{net} in both onset and decline.
-LH fluxesflux isare mainly regulating the contribution of Q{net} during both phases and throughout the year, followed by SWR and then SH, while LWR exhibits less clear behavior in all seasons (Fig. 2h,i).
+LH flux is mainly regulating the contribution of Q{net} during both phases and throughout the year, followed by SWR and then SH, while LWR exhibits less clear behavior in all seasons (Fig. 2h,i).
 With the exception of SH, the relative contribution of each heat flux component presents higher variability during decline compared to onset phases, across all seasons.
 Specifically, approximately an equal number of decline cases are associated with positive and negative contributions of the heat flux components to the observed cooling, indicating a less predictable role of Q{net} during decline compared to onset periods throughout the year.
 (Fig. 2i).
 The lowest percentage of heat flux-driven events is observed during the winter onset and spring decline phases.
-Particularly for spring, heat fluxesflux during most declines act against the observed surface cooling (mainly through suppressed LH losses) suggesting that MHW dissipation in spring is commonly driven by oceanic factors.
+Particularly for spring, heat flux during most declines act against the observed surface cooling (mainly through suppressed LH losses) suggesting that MHW dissipation in spring is commonly driven by oceanic factors. - 175

 Results show that the air-sea interaction, with a dominant role of LH flux, plays a major role in the development of nearly half (44%) of the MHWs in the Mediterranean Sea.
-This finding suggests that oceanic processes play a key role during 56% of the onset cases, suggest that oceanic processes play a key role during onset phases of MHWs, as the air sea heat fluxes are not the primary driver in slightly more than half (56%) of the examined cases.
-Yet, surface fluxes are found to contribute to a great extent in the development of MHWs throughout the year, with a dominant role of LH flux.
-A further weakened role of heat fluxes flux is found during decline periods (being the major contributor in only 17% of declines)s, indicating that MHWs decay is also primarily driven by oceanic processes.
+This finding suggests that oceanic processes play a key role during 56% of the onset cases.
+A further weakened role of heat flux is found during decline periods (being the major contributor in only 17% of declines), indicating that MHWs decay is also primarily driven by oceanic processes.

-3.3 Links with mixed layer depth and MHW characteristics
+180 3.3 Links with mixed layer depth and MHW characteristics